 Establish a Channel for Communicating as Things Move ForwardEstablish a Channel for Communicating as Things Move Forward

-Regardless of how negotiations go, you need to keep an open channel of communication with your landlord.
-Especially as things move forward and return to normal.
-Important questions will have to be answered, such as whether your landlord will put you on a payment plan later for missed payments or expect a lump sum payment?
-If they agree to a rent reduction, how long will it remain in place?
+Regardless of negotiations, it would help if you kept an open communication channel with your landlord.
+Especially as things move forward and return to normal, important questions will have to be answered, such as whether your landlord will later put you on a payment plan for missed payments or expect a lump sum payment.
+How long will they remain in place if they agree to a rent reduction?
 When the pandemic ends or once you’ve found a new job?
 What will happen if you can’t find work or receive unemployment benefits by a certain date?
-All of these are important questions that have to be worked out with your landlord.
+These are important questions that have to be worked out with your landlord.

 Breaking Your LeaseBreaking Your Lease

 The city is abounding with cases of landlords showing more flexibility than ever before with rent.
-Still, if you can’t come to an agreement, then maybe you’ll have to negotiate for an early end to your lease.
-Breaking your lease comes with a lot of risks, so approach this carefully and seek legal advice if necessary.
+Still, if you can’t agree, you’ll have to negotiate for an early end to your lease.
 Ordinarily, if you break your lease, you are responsible for the balance of the lease until a new tenant is found.
-In a normal year, this wouldn’t take long to find, but with the market in a freeze, it’s now much more difficult to find a replacement tenant.
+This wouldn’t take long to find a normal year, but it’s now much more difficult to find a replacement tenant with the market in a freeze.
+Breaking your lease involves many risks, so approach this carefully and seek legal advice if necessary.

 Your best bet is to try and negotiate a deal with your landlord.
-For instance, you could forfeit your security deposit or, if you can afford it, pay a month or two of rent.
-But if he won’t compromise, then you may have to take your chances and break the lease.
+For instance, you could forfeit your security deposit or pay a month or two of rent if you can afford it.
+But if he won’t compromise, you may have to take your chances and break the lease.
 This may result in him suing you for the remaining lease balance when the courts reopen.
-Most cases like this end with a settlement in which you agree to pay a portion of the total you owe.
-The good news though, is that any ruling against you won’t impact your credit score.
-The National Consumer Assistance Plan, which went into effect in 2017, means that civil judgments won’t impact credit reports, though they are still public record.
+Most cases like this end with a settlement where you agree to pay a portion of the total you owe.
+However, the good news is that any ruling against you won’t impact your credit score.
+The National Consumer Assistance Plan, which went into effect in 2017, means civil judgments won’t affect credit reports, though they are still public records.

 Moving OutMoving Out

-This is hardly an auspicious time for moving, but if you’ve been left with no choice, then you’ll have to work out a way to do it safely.
-Examine all the options open to you.
+This is hardly an auspicious time for moving, but if you’ve been left with no choice, you’ll have to work out a way to do it safely.
+First, examine all the options open to you.
 For instance, you are moving in with family or friends, finding a temporary rental, or finding a new long-term rental in a more affordable neighborhood.
-If you have no other option than finding a new home, then make use of online tools like virtual home tours and online videoconferencing.
-Even though physical home tours are now allowed, you should still try to limit physical contact with others where possible.
-The good news is that while housing options are now more limited, there are also fewer people moving.
-Plenty of landlords across the city are looking for new tenants, so you be able to get a discounted rate or other benefits.
+If you have no other option than to find a new home, use online tools like virtual home tours and online videoconferencing.
+Even though physical home tours are now allowed, you should still try to limit physical contact with others.
+The good news is that while housing options are now more limited, fewer people are moving.
+Plenty of landlords across the city are looking for new tenants so that you can get a discounted rate or other benefits.

-Also, keep in mind that while moving companies are still working, your move may take longer than usual.
-Moving companies that are still operating have implemented precautionary procedures to protect their workers’ health.
-Understandably, this makes the process slower, so do what you can to prepare and speed things up.
+Also, keep in mind that your move may take longer than usual while moving companies are still working.
+This is because moving companies still operating have implemented precautionary procedures to protect their workers’ health.
+This makes the process slower, so do what you can to prepare and speed things up.

 Final ThoughtsFinal Thoughts